nfcpy/nfcpy/docs/overview.rst

 Notes:

-* All readers are tested to work with Ubuntu Linux.
-Less frequently some are tested to work on Windows (usually the SCL3711 and RC-S3xx).
-User feedback indicates that the readers seem to work on Mac.
-Readers with serial communication protocol have not yet been tested on Windows.
+* USB readers are regularly tested to work with the latest Ubuntu Linux (the development platform).
+From time to time they are tested to work on Windows and Raspbian (using a Raspberry Pi 2 Model B).
+User feedback indicates that most seem to work on Mac OS X.

 * The Sony RC-S380 is the only reader for which *nfcpy* currently supports tag emulation, more specifically Type 3 Tag emulation.